Queer & Trans Resource Center

 Community and Kinship

-• The LGBTQ+ Resource Center is a place where members of the 2SLGBTQIA+ community can come to feel welcomed, included, and embraced.
+• The Queer & Trans Resource Center (QTRC) is a place where students can come to feel welcomed, included, and embraced.
 We are open Monday through Friday as a location where students can find resources and support, attend events, make friends, or simply take time to relax during their busy school day.

-• We offer a variety of regular events and activities throughout the year where 2SLGBTQIA+ and allied students can come to have fun, learn, and build connections with their peers.
+• We offer a wide variety of events and activities throughout the year where students can come to have fun, learn, and build connections with their peers.

 Resources and Advocacy

-• The LGBTQ+ Resource center serves as a hub for all things 2SLGBTQIA+, offering a wide variety of resources to students, as well as referrals to countless other BC offices and local community partners who can support students with any needs they bring from housing and food security to healthcare needs, mental health support, legal support, and more.
+• The QTRC serves as an information hub for all things 2SLGBTQIA+, offering a wide variety of resources and educational materials to students, as well as referrals to countless other BC offices and local community partners who can support students with any needs they bring from housing and food security, to healthcare needs, to mental health support and more.

-• In addition to providing resources and events, we want to make Bellevue College a better place for queer and trans students to thrive by encouraging student advocacy.
-If there’s something about our campus you think could be improved to better support the 2SLGBTQIA+ community, but you’re not sure where to start—come chat with us and we can help you navigate college policies, administration, and help you figure out the best ways to make your voice heard.
+• In addition to providing resources and events, we encourage and support student advocacy.
+If there’s something about our campus you think could be improved to better support our community, but you’re not sure where to start—come chat with us and we can help you navigate college policies, administration, and figure out the best ways to make your voice heard.

 Joy and Celebration

 • We recognize the importance of uplifting our community by celebrating queer and trans joy in its many forms, every day.
-The LGBTQ+ Resource Center offers various programs and events throughout the year with this value in mind, including our annual Lavender Graduation ceremony, Pride Month events, and more.
+The QTRC offers various programs and events throughout the year with this value in mind, including our annual Lavender Graduation ceremony, Pride Month events, and more.

 Education and Learning

-• Throughout the academic year, the LGBTQ+ Resource Center holds various events, hosts workshops, and releases information to the greater campus community to spread awareness and knowledge about 2SLGBTQIA+ issues and cultivate allyship from the wider Bellevue College community.
-Examples include programming during LGBTQ+ History Month in October, Transgender Day of Remembrance in November, Transgender Day of Visibility in March, and more.
+• Throughout the academic year, the QTRC hosts workshops, runs social media campaigns, and spreads awareness to the greater campus community about 2SLGBTQIA+ issues, cultivating allyship from the wider Bellevue College community.
+Examples include programming during LGBTQ+ History Month in October, Transgender Day of Remembrance in November, and more.

 Community Agreements

-Each year, students at the LGBTQ+ Resource Center provide feedback on a set of “Community Agreements” – ground rules for the Center that help set expectations for how we want to use the space and communicate with one another.
+Each year, students at the Queer & Trans Resource Center provide feedback on a set of “Community Agreements” – ground rules for the Center that help set expectations for how we want to use the space and communicate with one another.

 These are the Community Agreements for the 2024-2025 school year: